 “As this matter is in litigation, my clients and I will have no statement at this time,” Bevan’s attorney, David Serene, said Wednesday.

-When district employees receive information about alleged improper conduct, Etters wrote, they make the required phone call to Childline as mandated reporters, make the local police aware and conduct an internal investigation.
+When district employees receive information about alleged improper conduct, Etter wrote, they make the required phone call to Childline as mandated reporters, make the local police aware and conduct an internal investigation.

 CYS concluded the allegation was “unfounded.”
-According to Etters, that’s the designation CYS uses when something happens that is inappropriate, but investigators aren’t able to prove abuse.
+According to Etter, that’s the designation CYS uses when something happens that is inappropriate, but investigators aren’t able to prove abuse.

 The student’s mother initially reported the student was fine and, in an email, wrote, “I completely understand that (the student) was probably not doing the right thing and that she may have embellished the story about being slapped.”